Can Wegovy, Ozempic, and Zepbound Silence Food Noise?

 What Is ‘Food Noise?’

-Food noise is the same as “hedonic hunger,” which researchers define as “preoccupation with and desire for eating foods for pleasure and in the absence of actual hunger.”
+Food noise is the same as “hedonic hunger,” which researchers define as “preoccupation with and desire for eating foods for pleasure in the absence of actual hunger.”

 What Causes Food Noise?

 Some factors may cause this imbalance, which can increase food cravings—an aspect of “food noise.”
-These may include
+These may include:

-Medical Conditions
+Medical conditions

 Some medical conditions can cause food noise.
 For instance, an insatiable appetite may indicate hyperthyroidism or diabetes.
 This extreme hunger can make someone feel like thoughts of food are devouring them.
 The Cleveland Clinic refers to this condition as polyphagia or hyperphagia.